Games to Teach the Game

 Break team into two teams of two lines.
 Play full ice with the rule that a player can only handle the puck for three touches or two seconds and then must pass.
 When the coach blows the whistle the next group of players, who are lined up along the boards, come on.
 The player with the puck should pass to the new teammate coming on.

 The player with the puck must try to score while the other players support behind, screen and pick and go for rebounds.

-Role Two: Offensive support off the puck, team offensive skill games
+Offensive support off the puck, team offensive skill games

 2.1.
 PLAYING A GAME WHERE THERE MUST BE AT LEAST ONE PASS BEFORE A GOAL COUNTS:

 There must be at least one pass before the goal counts.
 Set up goals across ice from each other.
 Play for one or two or minutes then change opponents.

 2.2.
 PLAYING A GAME WHERE THERE MUST BE AT LEAST TWO PASSES BEFORE A GOAL COUNTS: